ABDULAZIZKHAN-WEB/Buddy_script/README.md

 ### 1. Create Posts
 - Write text content
 - Upload images (with preview)
+- Upload videos (with preview)
 - Choose public or private visibility
-- Images stored in Laravel storage
+- Images and videos stored in Laravel storage in post-specific folders

 ### 2. Interactions
 - Like/unlike posts, comments, and replies